Aldynenn/serial-plotter/README.md

 # Serial Plotter

 A serial data plotter built with PyQt6 and VisPy for visualizing numeric data from serial devices.
+Supports multiple datasets and real-time plotting.

 ## Features